rinabella-gh/rinabella-gh/README.md

 A fair share of my writings will be quite political in nature; my goal is not to propagandize anyone but instead be very clear and honest about who and what I stand for.
 People hiding behind "both sides" or "this is not a political issue" are propagating one of this country's biggest lies: that being political and having political opinions is something to be embarrassed or afraid of.
 "Cancel culture" has been co-opted to frighten those who need not be afraid and shelter those who deserve retribution.

-I do not condone nor advocate for violence of any form.
+I do not condone nor advocate for violence of any form (including harassment).

 ##### Streaming/Recording setup